UD-S24-CISC374/final-project-orange/docs/egdd.md

 -   Frog must move to the other side of the pond with the shortest path to complete a level.
 -   Child and mother frog will celebrate if united through the shortest path.
 -   Player frog will have to restart level if not the shortest path is taken.
--   After completing all the levels, you will see a thank you from the mom for reuniting her with the child frog.
+-   After completing all the levels, you will see a congratulations for reuniting the mom frog with the child frog.

 # Learning Aspects